Camino Solo GR65 – Lone, but not alone, along The Way of Saint James

 Across Haute Loire

-Climb out of the Puy basin to the Velay Plateau and its volcanic cones and follow the trail above the Dolaizon river to St Christophe.
+Commence your Camino Solo GR65 by climbing out of the Puy basin and onto the Velay Plateau.
+Admire its volcanic cones and follow the trail above the Dolaizon river to St Christophe.
 Cross the Devès, France’s largest basalt Plateau, via a series of charming villages and arrive at St Privat, with its Roman-style church and castle vestiges.

 Night in St Privat d’Allier.